preethamam/Point-Cloud-Annotations-Reviewer/README.md

 ## Highlights

-- Fast rendering on millions of points using VisPy (OpenGL) with compact UI
+- Fast rendering on millions of points using PyVista (OpenGL/VTK) with compact UI
 - Side‑by‑side view with synchronized camera (rotate/pan/zoom mirrored)
 - Overlay mode: render red annotation points on top of the original cloud
 - Transparency: controls the transparency of the annotations